lydivetteroldan/simpl-to-do-api/README.md

 | GET    | `/todos/:id/watch`     | `todos#watch`     |

 All data returned from API actions is formatted as JSON.

+### Dependencies

+Install with `npm install`.

+- express
+- mongoose

+Update the versions in `package.json` by replacing all versions with a glob `(*)` and running `npm update --save && npm update --save-dev`.
+You may wish to test these changes by deleting the node_modules directory and running `npm install`.
+Fix any conflicts.

 ### Unsolved Issues for Future Iterations
 - Test with client-side